 "The chapter of knowledge is very short, but the chapter of accidents is a very long one."

 They had already seen ample evidence of Indians, and Clark would again see distant smoke on July 19.
-And then, on the 24thÖbut that's another story.
+And then, on the 24th . . . but that's another story.

-Private George Gibson climaxed the day's misadventures by impaling himself on the stub of a branch on a dead and downed tree, suffering injuries to a knee, hip and thigh that was serious enough to put him out of commission for the next twelve days.1
+Private George Gibson climaxed the day's misadventures by impaling himself on the stub of a branch on a dead and downed tree, suffering injuries to a knee, hip and thigh that were serious enough to put him out of commission for the next twelve days:1

 Clark must have been wakeful much of that night, worrying about the implications of Gibson's misfortune for their timely return to the "U States" before the onset of winter.